phanibalaji/IstioSamples/IstioSample/upstreamNode/README.md

-The steps to install the upstream service running on Nodejs
+The steps to deploy the upstream service running in Nodejs runtime on GKE.

 1. Create a K8S cluster along with istio-beta.
 Select strict-MTLS for the security.
    `https://cloud.google.com/istio/docs/istio-on-gke/installing`